 Another helpful way to describe health equity is as the sum of 4 pillars:

 Economic Equity: The assuredness of 1) economic reciprocity and 2) fair access to opportunities and services that a) secure and grow economic resources such as income, savings, assets, and capital, and b) bring personal and collective agency over the flow of economic resources through a household or community.

-Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, and soil, 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.
+Environmental Equity: The assuredness of access to and maintenance of 1) clean air, water, land, soil, and food 2) clean, natural, and safe outdoor spaces, 3) clean and safe indoor spaces, and 4) clean, safe, and consistent housing options.